-Coverage Table(s) means the table(s) set out on pages 16 to 23 of this policy document, and any subsequent changes we make to those Coverage Tables.
+Coverage Table(s) means the table(s) set out in section 06 of this policy document, and any subsequent changes we make to those Coverage Tables.

 Dependant means the husband/wife or partner (including any former husband/wife or partner) of the policyholder and any child and or any adult dependant (including any stepchildren or adopted children) of the policyholder (or the policyholder's husband/wife or partner) who are listed on the Membership Certificate.